What do the hearing test result categories mean?

 If it is a first identification of the possible noise damage the HSE say they have to be Category 3 no matter how good their hearing overall.

-(Frankly this is mad - I have seen many many people who have hearing which is superb but they have a bit of NIHL from some clubbing decades ago, but as it is their first test they have to be Category 3).
+(Frankly this is madness - I have seen many many people who have hearing which is superb but they have a bit of NIHL from some clubbing decades ago, but as it is their first test they have to be Category 3).

 • They have signs of noise damage which is getting worse compared to previous years.

-The HSE were really not helpful with their naming here as Category 4 is different to the others.
+The HSE were really not helpful with their naming of this one as Category 4 is very different to the others.
 The others are all a level of hearing against expectation for their age or where noise damage is present, but Category 4 means they have a significant deterioration compared to previous years.
-Category 4 is therefore a rate of change, not a level of hearing.

-Unilateral hearing loss
+Meaning of a Unilateral hearing loss category

-If you have had a hearing test you may also see a result of ‘unilateral’, usually something like ‘Category 2u’.
-Unilateral means the hearing in one ear is weaker than the other.
+If you have had a hearing test you may also see a result of ‘unilateral’ alongside the Category, usually something like ‘Category 2u’.

 From a noise perspective, there are some noises which can hit one ear more than another and the common ones are shooting and being a DJ.
 In the old pre-aircon days it was also common for van and HGV drivers to have one ear showing more losses than the other from spending hours every day driving with the window open, giving a significant noise exposure to one ear, but that’s less common now.